anzemur/api-seed/README.md

 ## Contents

-API-seed includes different middlewares, modules and serivces that can be used with minimum configuration.
+API-seed includes different middlewares, modules and services that can be used with minimum configuration.

 * ### Authentication
   Template offers three ways of authentication: